bentomhall/nih-system/homebrewery/world/geography.md

 Dwarven clans are ideological, rather than strictly kin-based, and changing clans is normal as one reaches adulthood.
 The vast majority of adult uulani are married; traditional dwarven culture treats marriage as an essential step into adulthood.
 Divorce, adultery, and abandonment are nearly unheard of and usually result in suicidal behavior from the abandoned dwarf.

 ### Wyrmhold
+- Population: 180k.
+70k orcs, 60k goblins, 50k dragonborn.
+- Major Cities: Lyodnoir [L'YOHD noir] (18k), Byarmarsh (10k), ____
+- Names and Architecture: Slavic/Norse for dragonborn, Celtic for orcs.
+Vietnamese for goblins
+- Economics: Major industrial power, using clockwork and golems.
+Less magitech, more physical tech.
+- Magics: Arcane and divine for dragonborn and goblins.
+Primal (mostly) for orcs.
+- Religion: Pluralistic.
+Each family reveres a subset of the gods, often different ones.
+Queen is nominal High Priestess of all the gods.

 Founded in the War of Souls to give a home for the newly-created dragonborn race, this nation has become one of the most advanced and industrially-powerful in the Fourth Age.
 It was driven out of the Caldera by the Hungering Frost, an army from the Plane of Ice and spent 90 years in existential crisis, keeping the forces of the Frost from spilling down the only pass into the lowlands at extreme cost.
 The dragonborn were joined by local goblin and orc tribes, led by shamanic visions.
 This let them hold the line, developing advanced military industry and tactics to compensate for their few numbers.
 At the foundation of the Federated Nations in 205 AC, the dragonborn refugees from Kaelthia were reunited with their brethren and came to help, along with many heroes and other allied forces.
 This let Wyrmhold finish the Winter Wall at the head of the pass, preventing the Frost from accessing the softer areas.
 5 years later, heroes managed to strike at the heart of the ritual creating the eternal winter on the Caldera, allowing it to thaw and ending the war.

 Now nearly 45 years later, Wyrmhold is finishing the transition from a 100% military-oriented society to a stable, industrial nation.
 This is not without pain, as the centrally-controlled (via nominal clans) structure that served well in wartime doesn't work well in a multipolar, mostly peaceful world.
 There is still a large military-industrial complex and Wyrmhold has a standing army, which is rare among peer nations.
 But not really anywhere to expand without coming into conflict with major resistance.
 Many of the more rural orcs are questioning the initial deal that left the dragonborn clans in command and desire to break off and become independent or join the orcish nation of Mar'osh nearby, while the dragonborn clans themselves are trying to retain relevance and control.
 The goblins, actually, are the most settled as any dissenters simply run away to join the tribes to the east.